Have you heard about scoping as a work-from-home job opportunity?

 The scopist gets a file translated into English by a computer, using the CAT software.
 Sometimes words may not be translated correctly or not translated at all.
 The scopist corrects this.
 Either by reading the steno or listening to the audio recording of the legal proceedings.

 The scopist’s work includes filling in missing words, correcting spellings, adding or correcting punctuation, formatting, making sure each speaker is properly identified…

 Accuracy is very important; an error could change the outcome of a trial.

 The corrected transcript is then returned to the court reporter or a proofreader, as near perfect as possible.

-By employing a scopist the court reporter spends less time on a job.
-This gives him/her time to take on more work and earn more money.
+By employing a scopist, the court reporter spends less time on a job.
+This gives them time to take on more work and earn more money.